zivschwartz/LSGAN-Computer-Vision-Implementation/README.md

 # LSGAN-Computer-Vision-Implementation
-Implementation of LSGAN as part of final project for NYU Computer Vision course
+Implementation of LSGAN for image generation as part of final project for NYU Computer Vision course